markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 <title>Run Buddy - Privacy Policy</title>
 ```

+> PRO-TIP: The `<title>` element's content is what appears in the browser's tab, so it is a good practice to structure the content as `[site name] - [page title name]`.
+>
-> PRO-TIP: While a descriptive page title is important, it should also be concise and to the point.
+> While a descriptive page title is important, it should also be concise and to the point.
 Google cuts off search result titles at around 60 characters, so anything under that is optimal.

 Take another look at the screenshot of the finished product we're working towards and compare it to `index.html`.
 Notice any similar pieces that we can reuse here?
 It would be confusing for visitors to experience different styles throughout a single web site, so most sites have similar&mdash;if not identical&mdash;components to them.